Colorful Hamilton cycles in random graphs: Proof of Theorem

 \section{Proof of Theorem \ref{th2}}

-To prove Theorem \ref{th2}, we will deal with small and large $m_i$ separately.
 Fix a vector $\bm\in\bM$.
-Let $J=\set{j:m_j\leq n/4r}$ and let $\s = |J|<r$.
-Assume without loss of generality that $J = [\s]$.
-We focus initially on the small $m_j$ and construct paths $P_j$ for each $j\in J$ in such a way that we can construct the remaining long paths using the previous strategy to glue the long and short paths together.
+Clearly, there exists $j\in [r]$ such that $m_j \ge n/r$; without loss of generality, assume that $m_r \ge n/r$ (because any cyclic shift of the coordinates in $\bm$ is precisely a cyclic switching of the colors).
+We focus initially on the first $r-1$ colors and construct paths $P_j$ for each $j\in [r-1]$ so that we can construct the remaining long path $P_r$ using a somewhat similar strategy as before to glue all the paths together.